Zhang-Ale/Game-625-Design-Pattern/README.md

 **Implemented programming pattern: "Object pooling".**

-Implementation: pit the shootgun bullets that are shot in a container to re-use them again for next time the player shoots.
+Implementation: put the shootgun bullets that are shot in a container to re-use them again for next time the player shoots.